anht31/cms4seo/README.md

 ## Publish

 Right click on cms4seo.Web project and select Publish.
-After later, you see Release files on [SolutionFolder]\Publish
+After later, you see Release files on [SolutionFolder]\Publish .
+In this Mode whenever you edit idividual files, you mustbe publish all whole solution folder .
+If you want to select individual files and export you, you have to set a fixed foder .
+This does not apply to the Assets and View in the cms4seo.Admin project, to export these idividual files , you must publish the entire solution.

-> Note: If you want fixed folder to publish, please edit cms4seo.pubxml
+If you want fixed folder to publish, please edit cms4seo.pubxml in **cms4seo.Web\PublishProfiles\Properties\cms4seo.pubxml**.
-> in **cms4seo.Web\PublishProfiles\Properties\cms4seo.pubxml**.
-> On tag publishUrl, you enter one specify location.
+ On tag publishUrl (with comment out specify location), you enter one specify location.